MicrosoftDocs/VBA-Docs/api/Word.Application.DocumentOpen.md

 ## Remarks

- For more information about using events with the **Application** object, see[Using Events with the Application Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-application-object-word.md).
+ For more information about using events with the **Application** object, see [Using Events with the Application Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-application-object-word.md).

 ## Example